The Odyssey (1968 miniseries): Third episode: the fall of Troy and the island of the Lotus-eaters

 For the victory of the athletes, the blind aedes Demodocus tells everybody the history of the last thing he saw before losing his sight: the fall of Troy.
 Ten years had passed since the beginning of the war, but neither of the two factions gave up, until one day, the Trojans found the achaean camp deserted and a gigantic wooden horse on the beach.
 While Priam and many other citizens interpreted it as an offer of the Achaeans to Poseidon to secure a safe journey, the priest Laocoön understands that it is a trap, or an offer asking that the god destroy the city.
-The priest is sure of what he said that he thrust a spear in the belly, almost piercing Ulysses and the others hidden inside.
+The priest is sure of what he said that he thrust a spear in the belly, almost piercing Odysseus and the others hidden inside.
 On the verge of burning it, Priam stops Laocoön and orders for the horse to be brought inside the city to repent the offense made.
-Ulysses' plan works: with the horse inside the walls, the Acheans come out of the sculpture, warn the hidden companions and Troy is conquered.
+Odysseus' plan works: with the horse inside the walls, the Acheans come out of the sculpture, warn the hidden companions and Troy is conquered.
 The tragedy is unstoppable and on that same night, the Trojans are wiped out by the Greeks; this is the destiny also of Priam, of Deiphobus, the new husband of Helen, and of Astianax, the baby son of Hector and Andromache, who is taken from his cradle and thrown out of the walls by Neoptolemus, the cruel son of Achilles.
-Ulysses starts to cry softly, shaken by violent shivers, and Demodocus, after realising it, recognize him under the shock of all people.
+Odysseus starts to cry softly, shaken by violent shivers, and Demodocus, after realising it, recognize him under the shock of all people.

 Telemachus and Pisistratus arrive in Sparta, where Menelaus and Helen have just returned from their journey.
 The sovereigns welcome Telemachus, in contrary to his expectations, finds himself in front of two spouses, tested by the fatigue of the war and the fate of the survivors.
 Agamemnon, was killed by his wife Clytemnestra, and many met the same death in their homes.
-He says that the last time he heard about Ulysses, he heard from Proteus, who also told him how to go home.
-Helen drugs the wine of her husband and of the guests to relieve their pain and tells of the time she saw Ulysses before Troy was conquered.
+He says that the last time he heard about Odysseus, he heard from Proteus, who also told him how to go home.
+Helen drugs the wine of her husband and of the guests to relieve their pain and tells of the time she saw Odysseus before Troy was conquered.
 After being beaten to death by his friend Diomedes to appear as a beggar, he entered the city presenting himself as a soldier attacked by his comrades.
 The priestess Cassandra, immediately believes him and confides in him that she knows that her city is destined to lose, if the Palladium of Athena were to be stolen from the temple.
-After Cassandra goes away, Helen arrives, who has become the widow of Paris, immediately recognizes Ulysses, although battered and bleeding.
-Ulysses, furious, threaten her of playing the double-cross and unnecessarily wasting time in that palace, since the entire army of Greece is fighting for her, he finally leaves her, warning her against Menelaus.
+After Cassandra goes away, Helen arrives, who has become the widow of Paris, immediately recognizes Odysseus, although battered and bleeding.
+Odysseus, furious, threaten her of playing the double-cross and unnecessarily wasting time in that palace, since the entire army of Greece is fighting for her, he finally leaves her, warning her against Menelaus.